Felipe Nasr: 2024

 Nasr was joined by Cameron for the 2024 IMSA season, with Campbell providing support in the endurance events.
 Daytona became a crowning achievement for Nasr, who took victory after defending his position hard against a chasing Tom Blomqvist in the final hour.
 A slew of third places followed, starting at Sebring and carrying over through Long Beach and Laguna Seca, despite suffering contacts from GT cars in the latter two.
 Fourth at Detroit came next before a pass on Louis Delétraz at the final restart in Watkins Glen earned Nasr his second win of the year.
 Second at Road America extended Nasr and Cameron's championship lead to 100 points, though a ninth place on the road at Indianapolis after Nasr nursed the car home with a power steering failure looked to undo their advantage.
-However, two disqualifications, including one for the podium-finishing #6 Porsche, increased the #7's gap to 124 points.
+However, two disqualifications, including one for the podium-finishing No. 6 Porsche, increased the No. 7's gap to 124 points.
 With a third place at Petit Le Mans, Nasr and Cameron took home both the overall IMSA title and the Michelin Endurance Cup.
+Nasr's experiences at Le Mans were registered by filmmakers Abdala Brothers in a documentary film, 2DIE4, released in 2026.